IV Hydration Therapy: 7 Signs You're More Dehydrated Than You Think & How It Helps

 - Persistent fatigue and brain fog

 When hydration drops, your body struggles to deliver oxygen and nutrients efficiently.
 This often results in tiredness, lack of focus, and slower thinking.
-People often attribute their symptoms to stress or lack of sleep when, in fact, dehydration is the underlying cause.
+People often attribute their symptoms to stress or lack of sleep when, in fact, dehydration is the underlying cause. - Dry skin and premature fine lines

 Skin relies on proper hydration to stay smooth and healthy.
 Dryness and early signs of wrinkles often reflect low fluid intake.
-Hydration affects elasticity and overall appearance.
+Hydration affects elasticity and overall appearance. - Frequent headaches or dizziness

 Dehydration lowers blood volume and reduces blood flow to the brain.
 This can trigger headaches or leave you feeling lightheaded.
-Many people reach for pain relievers instead of addressing fluid loss.
+Many people reach for pain relievers instead of addressing fluid loss. - Muscle cramps and poor workout recovery

 Water helps move food through the digestive system.
-Without enough fluids, stools become harder, leading to constipation and discomfort.
+Without enough fluids, stools become harder, leading to constipation and discomfort. - Mood changes and irritability

 Research shows that even mild dehydration impacts mood.
-Irritability, restlessness, and poor concentration often appear when hydration drops below normal levels.
+Irritability, restlessness, and poor concentration often appear when hydration drops below normal levels. - Decreased immunity and slow healing

 Dehydration reduces the efficiency of the immune system.
 When your body lacks fluids, recovery from colds, flu, or minor injuries takes longer.
+Dehydration can also contribute to vitamin deficiencies, further slowing the healing process and impacting overall wellness.

 Why Drinking Water Alone Is Not Always Enough

-The Role of IV Hydration Therapy
+The Role of IV Therapy and Hydration

 Benefits include: